supervisely-ecosystem/apply-object-segmentor-to-images-project/README.md

 ## Preparation

-- To use this application you need to launch the Serve IS-Net app and serve the model on your device.
-Learn more about this app [HERE](https://dev.supervise.ly/ecosystem/apps/serve-isnet).
+- To use this application you need to launch the Serve IS-Net, Serve SelfReformer or Serve InSPyRenet app and serve the model on your device.
+Learn more about these apps here: [Serve IS-Net](https://dev.supervise.ly/ecosystem/apps/serve-isnet), [Serve SelfReformer](https://dev.supervise.ly/ecosystem/apps/serve-selfreformer), [Serve InSPyReNet](https://dev.supervise.ly/ecosystem/apps/serve-inspyrenet).
-- Before running this application, make sure that the objects you need to segment are labeled with `BBoxes`.
+- Before running the application, make sure that the objects you need to segment are labeled with Bounding Boxes.

 ## Related apps